 Well, today we’re exploring that topic and covering how to make $1,000 a week with Uber Eats so you can maximize your income from this delivery job.

 If you want to make $1,000 a week doing Uber Eats, or figure out if this is even possible, this is the post for you!

-- DoorDash – Earn $10 to $20+ per hour delivering food as a DoorDash courier!
+- DoorDash – Make money on your own schedule by delivering food as a DoorDash courier!

 A lot of food delivery couriers use Uber Eats.

 After all, the platform is available in over 6,000 cities and 45 countries.
 Plus, if you already drive for Uber, you’re eligible to drive for Uber Eats, so it’s very accessible.

 But, is it possible to make $1,000 a week with Uber Eats, and if so, how does the math work out?

 Well, if we take a look at some Uber Eats driver pay stats from websites like Indeed and Glassdoor, we can start to answer this question.

 For example, Indeed states that Uber Eats drivers earn approximately $15 per hour on average:

 At $15 per hour, you would earn $600 per week if you did Uber Eats for 40 hours a week; just a little over halfway to making $1,000 per week with Uber Eats.